 One of the reasons why I want to hear people’s opinions is so that I can use that information to help guide the development of my program Behold.
 I am not in any way attempting to bias the ratings and reviews that are submitted here, or even the ratings and reviews submitted for Behold itself.
 What you see is what was submitted, but I do reserve the right to delete posts that are inappropriate or objectionable.

 RSS is way for you to get new information from a site without having to visit the site.
 You get a program that manages your RSS feeds, and it goes out and checks for updates to all the sites you’re interested in watching at once.
 There is a great little video at YouTube that explains it very simply and entertainingly.
 Personally, I use the RSS reader that’s integrated into Internet Explorer.
-You can use it, or Google Reader, or any other one that works for you.
+You can use it or any other one that works for you.

 Just go to the Suggest page of this site, and let me know about it.
 As long as it is software that is genealogy-related, I’ll be happy to add it.

 Please let me know.
 Again, just use the Suggest page of this site, and I’ll fix it as soon as possible.

 Telling somewhat what genealogy program is best is like trying to tell them what type of car is best.
 Each person has different needs, likes, and opinions, so what’s right one person is not necessarily right for someone else.

 Check out the reviews here at GenSoftReviews.
 Try out programs that sound good (almost all have free trials), and find the one that’s right for you.